Mali, Emirates facilitated Venezuelan gold trade in 2020, opposition says

 Maduro, who retains the support of the Venezuelan military and allies including Russia, China and Cuba, argues Guaido is a U.S. puppet seeking to oust him in a coup.

-Reporting by Mayela Armas and Corina Pons in Caracas; Additional reporting by Matt Spetalnick in Washington, Ghaida Ghantous in Dubai, and Tiemoko Diallo in Bamako; Writing by Luc Cohen; Editing by Bill Berkrot and Rosalba O’Brien
+Reporting by Mayela Armas and Corina Pons in Caracas; Additional reporting by Matt Spetalnick in Washington, Ghaida Ghantous in Dubai, and Tiemoko Diallo in Bamako; Writing by Luc Cohen; Editing by Bill Berkrot, Rosalba O’Brien and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.